If used for labour induction, won’t the DILAPAN-S® rods break the waters when being inserted?

 Won’t the DILAPAN-S® rod fall out if the patient stands?

-The issue is reported very rarely and is usually connected with spontaneous onset of the labor or with incorrect insertion of the device, when the end of active part of the rod did not pass the internal os.
+The issue is reported very rarely and is usually connected with spontaneous onset of the labour or with incorrect insertion of the device, when the end of active part of the rod did not pass the internal os.
 When the rod goes through the external part of the cervix, but the internal os remains closed, this could cause the expulsion of the rod.
 Some doctors use vaginal tamponade to ensure the right position of the dilators, but it is not mandatory.
 In general, patients can walk, go to toilet, take a shower, on the other hand patients should be instructed to avoid bathing, douching and should refrain from intercourse while DILAPAN-S® is in place.

 How long will the patient have to stay in bed following DILAPAN-S® insertion?